 1.3: Be Radically Open Minded and Radically Transparent

-We learn with feedback loop from our actions and beliefs, and radical open mindedness improves those feedback loops.
+We learn with feedback loops from our actions and beliefs, and radical open-mindedness improves those feedback loops.

 Last but not least, radical truth and radical transparency allow for meaningful work and meaningful relationships.

 1.4: Look To Nature to Learn How Reality Works

 Ray Dalio says nature sets all the laws of reality.